GSMA-CPAS/BWRP-chaincode/hybrid/readme.txt

 # changelog #
+- switch to document id as identifier and secret for the hidden communication key
+- CreateStorageKey is now based on documentID, dropped CreateStorageKeyFromHash
 - added FetchPrivateDocument to allow the blockchain-adapter to query data
 - added CreateStorageKeyFromHash as the rest api needs to call it
 - changed composite key structure